 The worst recent example that comes to mind is the 2016 structural collapse of a church in Nigeria where building regulation corruption is rife – 160 people died!
 Similar issues have arisen with houses in earthquake zones in Nepal and Ecuador, for instance.

-So we clearly need a rebrand with a strong positive feeling to it and I hope #buildingpassions can somehow contribute to this.
+So we clearly need a rebrand with a strong positive feeling to it and I hope #buildingpassions (click for the relevant page) can somehow contribute to this.